 It is the student's responsibility to see that all graduation requirements are completed.
-Students are encouraged to consult with an Academic Advisor to monitor their educational progress.
+Students are encouraged to consult with an Student Success Coach to monitor their educational progress.

-The following are graduation requirements for all associate degrees at Morton College:

-- Associate in Arts (A.A.), Associate in Science (A.S.) and Associate in Fine Art in Art (A.F.A.)
+- The following are graduation requirements for all associate degrees at Morton College: - Associate in Engineering Science (A.E.S.)
+Earn a minimum of 65 credit hours in courses as outlined in the specific program of study.
+Associate in Arts (A.A.), Associate in Science (A.S.) and Associate in Fine Art in Art (A.F.A.)
 Candidates - Earn a minimum of 62 semester hours of credit in transfer courses numbered 100 and above. - Associate in Liberal Studies (A.L.S.)
 Candidates Earn a minimum of 62 semester hours of credit in courses numbered 100 and above. - Associate in Applied Science (A.A.S.)
-Candidates Earn a minimum of 60 credit hours in courses as outlined in the specific program of study. - Achieve a minimum cumulative GPA of 2.00 ("C" average) for all Morton College courses attempted. - Students must earn a minimum of 15 credits required for the degree at Morton College.
+Candidates Earn a minimum of 60 credit hours in courses as outlined in the specific program of study. - Achieve a minimum cumulative GPA of 2.00 ("C" average) for all Morton College courses attempted. - 3.
+Students must earn a minimum of 15 credits required for the degree at Morton College.
 The last 10 credits must be completed at Morton College uninterrupted by course work from another institution. - 4.
 File a Petition for Graduation form with the Office of Admissions and Records.
 Petition filing dates are published each semester in the Course Schedule.